RoEdAl/al-net-tools/README.md

 ## `mirror-port`

-Installs `mirror-port@` service template which to mirror trafic from specific network interface.
+Installs `mirror-port@` service template which mirrors trafic from specific network interface.
 Destination network interface is specified in configuration file.
 By default destination interface is defined as `br-mrr` bridge (also installed by `mirror-port` package).